-2.4.1.7 Chlorophyll a and Phaeophytin
+2.4.1.5 Chlorophyll a and Phaeophytin

 Samples for chlorophyll a/phaeophytin are processed according to EPA method 445.0 using a Turner Fluorometer, Model TD-700 (Model 450-003 is a backup.).
 Samples are filtered in the field as soon as possible after collection and the filters stored at -10°C. All handling steps are performed in subdued light.
 The chlorophyll a/phaeophytin is extracted from the cells retained on the GF/F filter by a 16-24 hour steep in 90% buffered acetone at 4°C. The sample is then centrifuged and the extract analyzed using a fluorometer.
 150 $\mu$ L of 0.1 N HCl is added to the extract and the extract is remeasured after 90 seconds to determine phaeophytin concentrations.
+Chlorophyll a and phaeophytin are collected at surface, mid-surface, and bottom depths at all stations.
+Results of analyses of these samples will be used to calibrate the fluorescence measurements.

-2.4.1.8 Total Suspended Solids
+2.4.1.5 Fat particles